ubugeeei/chibivue/book/online-book/src/00-introduction/010-about.md

   In addition to a compiler for the Virtual DOM system implemented in the Basic Virtual DOM section, we will implement directives like v-on, v-bind, and v-for.
 Generally, this will involve the component's template option, and we won't cover SFC (Single File Components) here.

 - **Basic SFC Compiler Section**
-  In this section, we will craft a fairly practical SFC compiler.
-Leveraging the template compiler from the Basic Template Compiler section, the primary focus here will be on implementing the script compiler.
-Specifically, we'll implement the script's default exports and the script setup of SFCs.
-By the end of this section, the feel should be quite close to the usual Vue experience.
+  Here, we will implement a somewhat practical SFC compiler while utilizing the template compiler implemented in the Basic Template Compiler section.
+  Specifically, we will implement script setup and compiler macros.
+  At this point, the experience will be quite close to using regular Vue.

 - **Web Application Essentials Section**
   By the time we finish the Basic SFC Compiler section, we'll have a somewhat practical set of Vue.js features.
 However, to develop a web application, there's still a lot missing.
 For instance, we'll need tools to manage global state and routers.
 In this section, we'll develop such external plugins, aiming to make our toolkit even more practical from a "web application development" perspective.